pblabs/zen/README.md

 ## API

  - `zapp.errorHandler` : this is the default request handler and the called handler on errors.
 Must be a function.
-When an `errorHandler` throws exception, this is catched by the original errorHandler (that prints on console).
+When a `Handler` throws exception, this is catched by the original errorHandler (that prints on console).
  - `zapp.resultHandler` : this is the result handler.
 When it throws exception this is catched by the `errorHandler`.
  - `zapp.pause` : pauses the engine and buffers the requests.
  - `zapp.stop` : stops the engine, requests will be forwarded to the errorHandler.